mvahaste/meridian/README.md

 ![Meridian Theme Screenshot](./docs/cover.png)

-The font shown in the screenshot is [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible), but the theme uses whatever font and font size you've set in your Obsidian settings.
+The font shown in the screenshot is [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible), but the theme uses whatever font and size you've set in your Obsidian settings.
 I also use a CSS snippet to make the headers use the [Lora](https://fonts.google.com/specimen/Lora) font.

 ## Features